>Que piensan en este "app" movil? >What do you think about this mobile app?

 Ok schizo

 I've been using it for 6 months.
 I'd probably fail at the most basic convo in Spanish but can understand basic written stuff.
 You just get better at playing the app game, no way could you get fluent with Duolingo.
-I also want to smash my phone a lot because of the annoying as fuck characters, especially the little kid.
+I also want to smash my phone a lot because of the annoying as frick characters, especially the little kid.

 >¿Qué piensan ustedes sobre esta aplicación móvil?